 Being Here, Present Now is an opportunity to stop, quieten, to pause everyday life; and to use that space to get present to who and what is there in each of us.
 It was an incredibly powerful experience, and after the programme there was space for life to re-emerge.
 Space to connect with, to speak into existence some unexpressed dreams.
 What was in the way was now on the table, and whispered dreams could be placed alongside it with honesty.
 This programme is about being here from the inside out; acknowledging our true self and allowing that to be in the world.

 Being Here, Present Now was an extraordinary experience: transformation in the body experientially, and powerfully.
 I valued the space and time to connect deeply with who I am being.
 The technique of cultivating one's own awareness as it is unfolding, with minimal guidelines and structure, is so simple: but a challenging process.
 Following the programme, I have felt a deep desire to keep in relationship with what I experienced, in my work, personal relationships, and ongoing training in transformation.

 Being Here, Present Now programme details

-A delicious wholefoods lunch and dinner will be provided each day.
+A delicious wholefood lunch and dinner will be provided Thursday, Friday, Saturday & Sunday.

 Location: Concord Institute, London